yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/troubleshoot/universe-issues.md

 **Possible action/workaround**

 1. Fix the root cause of the inconsistency.
 You may need to contact {{% support-platform %}}.
-1. If the inconsistency was verified to be harmless, you can turn off the check using the runtime configuration flag `yb.task.verify_cluster_state`.
+1. If the inconsistency was verified to be harmless, you can turn off the check using the [global runtime configuration](../../administer-yugabyte-platform/manage-runtime-config/) flag `yb.task.verify_cluster_state`.
 Exercise caution before proceeding with such an inconsistency as it can have serious consequences.

 </details>